arpit512512/Pharmacy-DBMS/README.md

 # Pharmacy-DBMS
-Pharmacy Management System Application to purchase items and place order for supply for different stores.
+Website to purchase items and place order for supply from different stores online.
+Website was made on Django platform and MySql database.
+Features like automatic notification of product shortage and demand order placement are incorporated.
 <br />

 ## User: